 Guest Satisfaction Will Suffer

-With more and more Europeans feeling unwelcome in the UK and unsure about their immigration status, less EU citizens are coming over to fill these positions.
-Ending freedom of movement between the UK and Europe was a major part of the original proposed deal, a change that would limit immigration to skilled workers who make over £30,000.
+Ending freedom of movement between the UK and Europe was a major part of the original proposed Brexit deal, a change that would limit immigration to skilled workers who make over £30,000.
 While two-year work visas for EU citizens have been brought up as a possibility, it is far from certain that the post-Brexit United Kingdom will be an easy place for Europeans to work.

 If EU citizens have trouble keeping their jobs in the UK, many of the country’s hotels will struggle to find new team members to take their place.
 In April 2018, nearly 1 in 5 managers in the hospitality industry reported that they were having a harder time recruiting than they had the previous year, and 16% said they did not think domestic workers would be able to sufficiently fill their staffing needs over the next five years.

-The United Kingdom’s most visited city has been particularly affected.
-Jonathan Raggett of Red Carnation Hotels told Skift that job applications for London properties are not pouring in like they used to, and more than 60 employees have already left the country.
+The United Kingdom’s most-visited city has been particularly affected.
+Jonathan Raggett of Red Carnation Hotels told Skift that job applications for London properties are not pouring in like they used to, and more than 60 of their employees have already left the country.

 A shortage of experienced hospitality workers will be an expensive problem for hotels.
 Not only will managers have to put in the time and effort to recruit new employees, but during their training period, new hires are more likely to deliver service that is not up to standard.